Help/Frequently Asked Questions

 Once at the hotel or venue, parking, unloading and getting to the room or event location is at a minimum, another 10 – 15 minutes in each direction.
 It can be a very long walk through the labyrinth of the hotel concourse, hallways, and elevators.

 We calculate in a minimum of 45 minutes just to get to a booking and another 45 minutes to get back or to the next booking.
 It usually takes about an hour to do a single makeup, getting set-up, doing the service, and packing up to leave.
 That adds up to a total of 2 1/2 hours.

 If you are local, have the time and transportation and want to come to Christine (4 miles west of the Strip just off of Sahara) her fee is comparable to most quality salon based makeup artists.

-Pricing information for Wedding and Bridal Makeup and Hair services
+Pricing information for Event Makeup and Hair services

-Pricing information for TV Photo, Film, Video and Events
+Pricing information for TV Photo, Film, Video and Commercial Events

 What is the cost of a makeup trial?

 The cost for makeup trial will vary.
 Do you want a makeup trial only? or makeup and hair? or maybe hair only?
 For the best rate a Trial should be booked with the wedding or event session.
 Mention that you want a trial in your Quote Request and we will include that in your quote.
 If you know what you want and can bring or send Christiné photos and are sure that your haircut will work with the style you want, there may be no need for a trial.